durranee/bank-tech-test-1/README.md

 ## Getting Started

-* Open
+Clone this repo.

 ```
 git clone https://github.com/noel1uk/bank-tech-test.git
 ```

 ## Running the tests
-To run tests you need to install Pytest in the root of the project.
+To run tests you need to install Pytest.
 You need pip to install Pytest, to install pip:

 ```
 sudo easy_install pip